libvips/libvips/doc/binding.md

 Title: Writing bindings for libvips

-There are full libvips bindings for quite a few environments now: C, C++, command-line, Ruby, PHP, Lua, Python and JavaScript (node).
+There are full libvips bindings for quite a few environments now, including C, C++, command-line, Ruby, PHP, Lua, Python, Crystal, Elixir, and JavaScript (Node.js).

 This chapter runs through the four main styles that have been found to work well.
 If you want to write a new binding, one of these should be close